lil-rose/depth-first-TSP/README.md

 **Goals**:

-The goal is to find, of all the possible paths that walk through all cities, that path that has the lowest cost.
+The goal is to find, of all the possible paths that walk through all cities, the path that has the lowest cost.

-As an additional goal, it is desired to know the program execution time for different values of “n” (2, 4, 6, 8,…, until the program runs out of memory to solve the problem).
+As an additional goal, it is desired to know the program execution time for different values of “n” (2, 4, 6, 8,…, until the program runs out of memory to solve the problem.